 For the Chapel Hill School District, fair funding means meeting district needs, with an emphasis on building new CHCCS schools when they are needed.

 • Alice will also advocate for the renovation and maintenance of older schools all over the county, so that they can become "substantially equivalent" to the newer schools.
 There was a period of about twenty years when no new schools were built in Orange County.
-As a result, there is a significant difference between the older schools and those built in the last 15 years, and the older schools need to be improved in an agreed-upon time frame.
+As a result, there is a significant difference between the older schools and those built in the last 15 to 20 years, and the older schools need to be improved in an agreed-upon time frame.

 Environment